MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - Layer Zero is the de facto industry standard of decentralized inter-chain transportation service

 ###  8.2. <a name='Decentralizedoperationsrequired'></a> Decentralized operations required
 Some vault operations should be decentralized to meet the requirements.
-Tracking of asset/LP amount should be executed decentrally, without intermediate off-chain agent or relayer, and with transparent loggs
+Tracking of asset/mLP amount should be executed decentrally, without intermediate off-chain agent or relayer, and with transparent loggs
 - Collecting pending rewards from all staking pools to vaults
 - Withdrawing from and staking to staking pools to/from vault
-- Query for local amounts of assset and LP token
+- Query for local amounts of assset and mLP token
-- Cooperation between vaults to calculate and exchange the information of asset/LP amounts and indexes derived therefrom
+- Cooperation between vaults to calculate and exchange the information of asset/mLP amounts and indexes derived therefrom
 - Sending assets from users' wallets to vaults, on users' deposit requests
-- Calculating LP amount to send to users, in return for their deposited assets
+- Calculating mLP amount to send to users, in return for their deposited assets
-- Sending LP tokens from vaults to users' wallets, on users' deposit requests
+- Sending mLP tokens from vaults to users' wallets, on users' deposit requests
-- Sending LP from users' wallets to vaults, on users' withdrawal requests
+- Sending mLP from users' wallets to vaults, on users' withdrawal requests
-- Calculating asset amount to send to users, in return for their returned LP tokens
+- Calculating asset amount to send to users, in return for their returned mLP tokens
 - Sending assets from vaults to users' wallets, on users' withdrawal requests
 <br><br>

 ###  8.3. <a name='EmploytheLayerZeroservice'></a>Employ the LayerZero service

+Transparent cross-chain transportation is the fundamental basis of omnichain operations.
+We choose LayerZero service for our cross-chain transportation.

 <p align="center">
   <img src=".\Mozaic and LayerZero.PNG" width="1280" title="vault use cases" style="page-break-before: avoid;">